-- the clearing of native vegetation of an area that exceeds the threshold (see Table below), or - the clearing of native vegetation is on land mapped as 'Sensitive Values' on the Biodiversity Values Map prepared by the NSW Government Office of Environment and Heritage (OEH) and located on their website.
+- the clearing of native vegetation of an area that exceeds the threshold (see Table below), or - the clearing of native vegetation is on land mapped as 'Sensitive Values' on the Biodiversity Values Map prepared by the NSW Government and located on their website.

-If the proposed removal or pruning exceeds the biodiversity offsets scheme threshold, it requires an approval from the Native Vegetation Panel (refer to Part 2.4 of the Biodiversity and Conservation Vegetation SEPP).
+If the proposed removal or pruning exceeds the biodiversity offsets scheme threshold, it requires an approval from the Native Vegetation Panel (refer to Part 2.4 of the Biodiversity and Conservation SEPP).